Looking for Investing Tips for Beginners?

-For instance let’s say you withdraw $100 each month into a mutual fund.
+For instance, let’s say you withdraw $100 each month into a mutual fund.
 The performance of that fund will likely be higher or lower in month 2, but you’re still buying $100 worth.
-Over time though, it should balance out to be a good investment. (if you’ve selected your fund well; but there’s no guarantees)
+Over time though, it should balance out to be a good investment. (if you’ve selected your fund well; but there are no guarantees)

 7. UNDERSTAND YOUR RISK TOLERANCE

 There is risk involved with investing.
-Not Blackjack in Vegas risk, but risk nonetheless.
-Thus it’s important to identify how much risk you are welling to take.
+Not Blackjack in Vegas risk, but a risk nonetheless.
+Thus one of the important investing tips for beginners is to identify how much risk you are willing to take.

 Aggressive growth mutual funds might currently be trending at over 20% returns!
 I have some in my portfolio like that.
 But guess what?
 Some months they are in the negative.
 I don’t watch my funds daily.
 I’m in this for the long term so I check mine investments quarterly.

 If you don’t have the stomach for the roller-coaster that can be Wall Street, you may want to invest in more conservative funds.
 They won’t likely have the huge highs, but they are also less apt to have the big lows too.